asamuzaK/withExEditorHost/README.md

 * Windows: Is the registry saved correctly?
 * Linux / Mac: Is "withexeditorhost.json" saved in the right location?
-* When you start Firefox, is a Node.js process executed too?
+* When you start the browser, is a Node.js process executed too?
   * If not, make sure that Node.js's installation directory is listed in the $PATH environment variable.
     Or change the shell script from "node" command to full path of Node.js.
     ```